kaylumah/hosting/_site/_posts/2025-08-09-automating-user-secrets.md

 ## Multiple project same secret

-In Azure, I usually have a simple KeyVault instance per resource group, and not a KeyVault per executable.
-That's why I picked up the habit of prefixing / scoping secrets.
-In this case I have been prefixing them with `App1`.

-Instead of setting secrets per project, we can also have a shared secret-id for a solution.
-This would mimic the behavior when deployed for production.
+The previous iteration was already an improvement over our first script.
+But, for me it does not quit match the real-world.
+For instance, in Azure, I would create a KeyVault per resource group.
+I would not create multiple key vaults.
+For this, I picked up the habit of prefixing secrets per executable.
+For example, thus far in this blog I have used `App1`.

+If we now set the MSBuild property `<UserSecretsId>Project-5ea2d981-14f7-4487-93c0-d4b7e3dbebf1</UserSecretsId>`, we can apply it to all projects at once.

 ```ps
 #Requires -Version 7.4